FedericoFiorani/flight_data_scaping/README.md

 4. Preprocessing, cleaning, labeling

+Preprocessing (section 4 of your documentation, 10%) From your answers to all questions in section 4 of the documentation template, the following points need to be addressed:

+Preprocessing (5%)
+Any pre-processing on the fly has been motivated and explained, using a few specific examples.
+Any further pre-processing after the collection has been described (e.g., such as to anonymize users for privacy concerns, to identify and clean out implausible observations, or to improve data structure for long-term storage, such as rearranging the data structure, relabeling columns into more meaningful and clear variable names).

+Accessibility and structure of final data files (5%) The files have a correct data structure, and variables are of the correct type (e.g., numbers as integers or floats, not as strings; time stamps properly formatted, or Unixtime used).
+Application of data enrichment and feature engineering strategies (e.g., to derive new variables from the data, where necessary).
+Data has been normalized (i.e., preferably multiple tables that can be joined together, rather than a wide table that contains many duplicates on some of the variables).
+If imputation is used, it is indicated which values have been imputed (e.g., interpolated; for example: followers (without missing), and followers_inputed as a TRUE/FALSE variable, indicating which ones were imputed).
+Finally, the data set is provided in CSV files, including column names, proper use of delimiters (e.g., a “,” may be inappropriate for textual data involving commas).
+No row names/index column.

 4.1   	Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remain- der of the questions in this section.

 ...